simonox/iot-backend/docs/workshop/README.md

 # Node-RED - Core Concepts

-Nodes are the important part of Node-Red.
+Nodes are the important part of Node-RED, they:

 *  are triggered by either receiving a message object from a previous node or an external event like an MQTT event
-*  processes the message or event and then passes it on to the next node
+*  process messages or events and then passes them on to the next node

 A node can: